pnsaeta/p064/docs/FO-Delta.md

 ## The Idea

-The Dirac delta function, $$\delta(x)$$, is the limit of a narrow spike, centered at $$x = 0$$, that grows infinitely tall, and infinitely narrow in just such a way as to integrate to one.
+The Dirac delta function, $$\delta(x)$$, is the limit of a narrow spike, centered at $$x = 0$$, that grows infinitely tall and infinitely narrow in just such a way as to integrate to one.
 That is, the area under the spike is normalized to one.

 ### A Gaussian Representation